zaydlang/NesEmulator/README.md

     opcodes.get(opcode).run(argument, cpu);
 }
 ```

 where String opcode is the name of an opcode: (example: JMP, ADC, SBC)

+## Phase 4: Task 3
+I fixed some coupling and cohesion issues in PPU.
+My coupling issue was that I used a bitmask to get a certain range of bits from an integer.
+I was using this method throughout the file, so I fixed it by creating a method in PPU called bitMask() that creates and applies a bitmask using the parameters.
+Funnily enough, the fix to my coupling issue had an issue in cohesion.
+The function that applies a bitmask should not be defined in PPU, as it is not something that is intrinsic to the PPU.
+So, I changed the calls to PPU.bitmask() to Util.getNthBits()

+## To the TA:
-(To the TA): Because I didn't get to give you a proper goodbye, I'd like to let you know you were really nice and helpful, and I enjoyed my time in the lab.
+Because I didn't get to give you a proper goodbye, I'd like to let you know you were really nice and helpful, and I enjoyed my time in the lab.
 Thanks for being our TA!